Would You Like to Participate in a Council Meeting?

 All meetings are open to the public, and the Council is interested in what you might have to say.
 If you would like to talk to the Council about a complaint or urgent environmental issue, there are several ways to do so:

 Speak at a Public Forum: Once or twice each year, the Council will schedule public forums in different parts of the state.
 These forums have a single purpose: to hear about environmental concerns that are on the minds of Connecticut residents.
 Notices of these forums are posted on the Council's website.
-You can sign up to receive an e-mail when the next meeting or public forum is scheduled.
+You can

 Speak at a Monthly Meeting: Near the beginning of each monthly meeting, there is a Citizen Comment Period reserved for you to make brief comments to the Council regarding items not on the agenda.
 This is a good way to get the Council's attention for an environmental concern that you think might not be receiving adequate attention.
 There is a sign-up sheet at each meeting.
 If time does not allow for follow-up discussion by the Council at that meeting, your concern will be scheduled for staff follow-up and/or discussion at a future meeting.